chef/chef-web-docs/chef_master/source/resource_chocolatey_package.rst

 .. tag resource_package_chocolatey

-Use the **chocolatey_package** resource to manage packages using Chocolatey for the Microsoft Windows platform.
+Use the **chocolatey_package** resource to manage packages using Chocolatey on the Microsoft Windows platform.

 .. end_tag